airtai/faststream/.faststream_gen/rabbit/examples/topic.md

     await broker.publish(routing_key="logs.info", exchange=exch)  # handlers: 1
 ```

-Message `3` will be sent to `handler1` again, because it is currently free
+Message `3` will be sent to `handler1` again because it is currently free.

 ---